Financial Support and Travel Funds

 Teaching and Professional Development/Enrichment

 - Some of our more advanced graduate students have an opportunity to teach their own introductory sociology courses.
-Students who have 18 hours of coursework and who have taken SOCI 7210 (Theory Seminar) may be considered for a teaching assistantship.
+Students who have completed 18 hours of coursework and who have taken SOCI 7210 (Theory Seminar) may be considered for a teaching assistantship.

 - The Department of Sociology sponsors a Research Colloquium Series.
 Well-known scholars, departmental faculty, and our own graduate students present as part of the Series.